MicrosoftDocs/memdocs/sccm/desktop-analytics/troubleshooting.md

 #### Check end-user diagnostic data

 <!--1004-->
 If this check isn't successful, a user selected a lower Windows diagnostic data on the device.
+It can also be caused by a conflicting group policy object.
+For more information, see [Windows settings](/sccm/desktop-analytics/enroll-devices#windows-settings).

 Depending upon your business requirements, you can disable user choice via group policy.
 Use the setting to **Configure telemetry opt-in setting user interface**.
 For more information, see [Configure Windows diagnostic data in your organization](https://docs.microsoft.com/windows/privacy/configure-windows-diagnostic-data-in-your-organization#enterprise-management).